cbdcrestigouche/lightsail-lemp/README.md

 sudo apt-get install nodejs npm -y
 ```
 ## Install Composer <a name="composer">
+This command will fail in a near future, the hash is for the current version, please update hash accordingly or use the [automated download script](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md)
 ```bash
 cd ~
 curl -sS https://getcomposer.org/installer -o composer-setup.php